WELCOME TO

 - 40", 5.5"

-From its initial seedling bloom, PURPLE ON THE VINE has been the
+From its initial seedling bloom, PURPLE ON THE VINE has been

-sort of bloom that I levitate toward.
+the sort of bloom that I levitate toward.
 When so many new daylily

 introductions tend to be short, this daylily's height always shows off its

-flowers are held on wide, 3-4 way branching with 18 to 24 blooms.
-As the
+The flowers are held on wide, 3-4 way branching

-picture on this site indicates, the color is saturated, clean and intense-a
+with 18 to 24 blooms.
+As the picture on this site indicates, the color is

-deep wine red with apple green throat.
-The picture also properly displays
+saturated, clean and intense-a deep wine red with apple green throat.
+The

-the plush, velvety tone of PURPLE ON THE VINE.
-Due to its height and color,
+picture also properly displays the plush, velvety tone of PURPLE ON THE

-as will bud count, but never out of proportion.
-Fertile both ways.
+extra water, the height will increase, as will bud count, but never out of

 Price: $15.00 (double fan)